willjw3/devDiary/content/blog/full-stack-apollo-graphql-tutorial-pt-1-setup/index.md

 ```
 <br>

-Notice how the Quake type resembles a schema in Mongoose.
-You'll see, however, that after each key-value pair, no comma is necessary.
+Notice how the Quake type slightly resembles a schema in Mongoose.
+The differences, however, are easy to see.
+For example, after each key-value pair, no comma is necessary.
 <br>

 **The User Type**